 The fuel pump is an integral element of any car or truck.
-Given the responsibility of literally pumping a vehicle’s fuel from its tank to the engine, a malfunctioning fuel pump will always lead to total disaster.
-Therefore, drivers need to be aware of the common symptoms of a malfunctioning fuel pump so as to address the problem before it leads to a car or truck that won’t start.
+Given the responsibility of literally pumping a vehicle's fuel from its tank to the engine, a malfunctioning fuel pump will usually lead to total disaster.
+Car owners should be aware of common symptoms of a malfunctioning pump so they can take a preventative measure before the worst happens.

 All About Fuel Pumps

 The fuel pump is an essential component of any vehicle with an internal combustion engine, principally, cars, SUVs, and trucks or even a hybrid diesel.
 A malfunctioning fuel pump delivers too much or too little fuel from the gas tank.
 While you're scratching your head looking at a full fuel gauge, an engine starved of gas will leave you stranded in the garage or on the side of the road.
 Motorcycles and some other vehicles don't require a fuel pump, relying on gravity to feed gas to the engine.
 Other internal combustion engines use either a mechanical or electric fuel pump.

 The granddad of the industry is the mechanical pump.
 A mechanical fuel pump most always resembles a diaphragm.
 It uses the pumping action of that diaphragm shape to create low pressure of between 10 and 15 per square inch (psi) and transport fuel from the gas tank to the carburetor.
 This action resembles that of a piston.